OAEC is a non-profit education center in Sonoma County that works to promote ecologically and culturally resilient communities. Learn more.

 We appreciate all the great tips from our friends on Facebook and from various websites and articles.

-Download the attached "bear-proofing" flier or check out these sources for more information on resposible bear coexistence etiquette:
+Download the attached "bear-proofing" flier or check out these sources for more information on responsible bear coexistence etiquette:

 - "Living with Bears"